gavinfielder/pft/README.md

  - `./test 42` runs enabled tests from 42 to the end of all the enabled tests
  - `./test` runs all the enabled tests

+### Some good prefixes to try
-Here are some common prefixes that might be useful to run: str, sint, uint, hexl, hexu, octl, ptr, char, flt, mix, nocrash, moul.
+str, sint, uint, hexl, hexu, octl, ptr, char, flt, mix, nocrash, moul

 ```
-If the prefix stuff doesn't make sense, look at unit\_tests.c and then `./test nospec`.
+If the prefix stuff doesn't make sense, look at unit_tests.c and then run ./test nospec
 You should easily pass 3 tests, and have an idea of how to use this program.
 ```

+## Workflow with PFT

 unit\_tests.c shows you all the tests that are available.
 Failing a test means that your output and/or return value was not the same as the libc printf.
 When this happens, there will be a new file, 'test\_results.txt', that holds information about the failed test, what the expected output was, and what your output was.
 You can then find the test in unit\_tests.c to see what code was run that produced an error.